Richard Armstrong (museum director): Guggenheim

 Armstrong was appointed director of the Solomon R. Guggenheim Museum and Foundation in November 2008.
-His curatorial background contrasts with the business background of his controversial predecessor, Thomas Krens.
+His curatorial background contrasted with the business background of his controversial predecessor, Thomas Krens.
 Recalling the goal of the Guggenheim's first director, Hilla von Rebay, to create a "temple of the spirit", Armstrong stated early in his tenure at the Guggenheim: "We need to expand on the original optimism and taste for the utopian that guided the museum in its beginnings [while making] sure the parts [of the foundation's global collection] are conjoined and working in harmony with one another."

-In addition to overseeing the activities of all of the foundation's museums, and in particular the New York collection, Armstrong coordinates the foundations' acquisitions and scholarship, and its loan exhibitions and collaborations with other museums to foster public outreach.
+In addition to overseeing the activities of all of the foundation's museums, and in particular the New York collection, Armstrong coordinateed the foundations' acquisitions and scholarship, and its loan exhibitions and collaborations with other museums to foster public outreach.
 A 2009 retrospective of Frank Lloyd Wright at the New York museum showcased the architect on the 50th anniversary of the opening of the building and was the museum's most popular exhibit since it began keeping such attendance records in 1992.
-Since Armstrong became director, projects have included YouTube Play.
+Under Armstrong, Foundation projects included YouTube Play.
 A Biennial of Creative Video; the BMW Guggenheim Lab, a travelling exhibition, forum and experiment focused on urban living; the Guggenheim UBS MAP Global Art Initiative, to work with curators from around the world to identify and acquire artworks from Asia, South America, the Middle East and Africa; and a collaboration with the Robert H.N.
 Ho Family Foundation to commission and exhibit works by Chinese-born artists.
-Many of these projects are focused on broadening the geographical scope of the museum's collection and activities.
+Many of these projects were focused on broadening the geographical scope of the museums' collection and activities.
 Armstrong commented in 2012: "We are hoping to challenge our Western-centric view of art history."
-Exhibitions at the Guggenheim Museum in New York under Armstrong have included Kandinsky (2009), Chaos and Classicism: Art in France, Italy, and Germany, 1918–1936 and Maurizio Cattelan: All (2011).
+Exhibitions at the Guggenheim Museum in New York under Armstrong included Kandinsky (2009), Chaos and Classicism: Art in France, Italy, and Germany, 1918–1936 and Maurizio Cattelan: All (2011).